h9839/KeyboardBlog/kb.md

-I got tired of seeing people reccomend bad keyboards so I made an article that lists the best prebuilt keybaords at evry price range.
+I got tired of seeing people reccomend bad keyboards so I made an article that lists the best prebuilt keyboards at evry price range.
 To better understand how mechanical keybaords work I suggest [keybaord.university](keybaord.university).
 To anwser the "Why get a mechanical keybaord?" question try one out in a store, at a meetup, at a friends house, or order one off amazon to try out and return.
 As soon as you type on one you will know exactly why people love them so much.

 **Under 40**